 Planning for Success after High School

-One of the most important things about applying to college and vocational schools is planning ahead.
+One of the most important things about post-secondary success is planning ahead.
 This timeline offers some ideas that can help prepare you for your future.
 Remember, it's never too early to start!

 9th Grade